LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-oo/README.md

 - You can create a new job from `/Job/New` by entering the name of a job, and selecting employer, location, skill, and position type values from dropdown selects.
 - If you leave off the name of a job, you are presented with the form again, and a message describing the error is presented on the page.
 - Upon creating a new job, you are sent to a screen displaying the data for only the new job.
 The URL for this new job is of the form `/Job?id=X` where `X` is the numeric ID of the new job.
 - When searching and listing data, your new job shows up when appropriate.
-For example, you can see the job when searching for it by name, or by its employer.
+For example, you can see the job when searching for it by name (using the "All" search option), or by its employer.
 - Within `ViewModels` you have a new class that combines the repeated members of `SearchJobsViewModel` and `JobFieldsViewModel`